 330 years later, the Candlemas Raid is remembered with a mixture of legend and truth.
 This tour, authored by Danny Bottino, a doctorial student in history, explores the complicated and important history of the event.
 Drawing on rigorous primary source research, the tour offers a full picture of the raid and its aftermath: Why did the raid happen?
 Who was involved?
 How did the Wabanaki and their French allies view the attack, and how did the raid fit into the overall Native strategy of opposition to English colonization?
 What happened to York and its inhabitants in the decades following 1692?
 How is the memory of the raid preserved in York, and what kind of distortions or inaccuracies have arisen over the centuries?

-The tour lasts approximately 45 minutes, and covers a three-block area along York Street, including the Old Burying Ground.
+The tour lasts approximately an hour, and covers a three-block area along York Street, including the Old Burying Ground.
 The terrain is uneven, and comfortable shoes are recommended.

-Tour begins promptly at 1:00pm at the Lindsay Road entrance to the Museum Center, so please arrive no later than 12:55pm to check in.
-Because tour sizes are limited, if you do not check in by 1:00pm, your ticket may be released to someone on the waiting list.
+Tours begin promptly at the Lindsay Road entrance to the Museum Center, so please arrive no later than 5 minutes prior to check in.
+Because tour sizes are limited, if you do not check in by the start time of the tour, your ticket may be released to someone on the waiting list.
 No refunds can be issued within 24 hours of the event.

 In case of inclement weather, the tour is cancelled and tickets will be refunded or credited towards another scheduled tour.

-This tour is limited to eight people, and you must pre-register online (this includes members).
+This tour is limited to ten people, and you must pre-register online (this includes members).
 No tickets will be sold at the door

 Old York is committed to the safety of our visitors and staff.
 In order to limit the spread of the coronavirus, we have implemented the following safety measures:

 Social Distancing: When possible we will maintain 6-feet of social distancing.
 We are limiting the number of people per tour in order to help comply with this measure.